delphic-digital/Skeletor/README.md

  - Generates _png.scss which provieds the `sprites` mixin and utility classes to set pngs as css backgrounds (I think - need to verify)

 ## Editor plugins

+_These are not required, just a few recommended plugins that work with well with the tools Skeletor uses._

 For VS Code: